ElliotMonde/ElliotMonde/README.md

  *  Hi, I’m Elliot Phua
  *  I’m interested in creating stuff, making art, and tackling challenges
  *  I’m currently learning Python
- *  I’m looking to collaborate on small projects
+ *  I’m keen to collaborate on small projects
- *  Open to intern end April - early Sept 2023
+ *  Open to intern end April - early Sept 2023 for role of Software Engineering Intern and Web Development Intern in Singapore or remotely
  *  Reach me thru the links in my bio!
  */
 <!---